Fairness Interventions in Classification: A Study on AI Explainability: Explaining 's results

 \subsection{Reweighting for transparent processing}

-In our attempt to make the method as transparent as possible to lay users, our method uses the principle of reweighting (\cite{calders2009building}.
-Reweighting of harmed individuals generally matches the intuition of lay users concerning compensatory justice \cite{velasquez1990justice}.
-To wit, if the weight of an error made on a 28-year old is three times the weight of an error on older clients, the model has to fit its parameters while “paying three times more attention” at previously harmed individuals.
+In our attempt to make the method transparent to lay users, our method uses the principle of reweighting (\cite{calders2009building}.
+Reweighting of harmed individuals generally matches the intuition of lay users regarding compensatory justice \cite{velasquez1990justice}.
+That is, if the weight of an error made on a 28-year-old is three times the weight of an error on older clients, the model has to fit its parameters by ``paying three times more attention'' to previously harmed individuals. \ts{However, in \cite{calders2009building}, the weights of disadvantaged individuals were implemented by duplicating these individuals in the dataset, which was not the most efficient approach.
+Our reweighting method instead introduces the weights directly during training, treating them as errors that the classifier learns to avoid with higher priority.}

 To make the correction of the model fit the lay intuition, \fairdream\ reweights groups in an ascending way.
 The weight of an error on a group $S_k$ grows with its previous disadvantage.
-The new sample weight $w_n(S_k)$ of \fairdream\ model $\#n$ increases with the number of harmed individuals (linearly), and with the difference of fair scores in the baseline model (exponentially).\footnote{See Appendix \ref{appendix:reweighting} for more details on \fairdream's correction step.} For example, in \fairdream's model $\#2$, which was selected as the best one, the weight of an error made by the classifier during training on 17-29-year old ($w_2(S_1)$=0.8) became eight times the error on 29-37-year old ($w_2(S_2)$=0.1).
+The new sample weight $w_n(S_k)$ of \fairdream's model $\#n$ increases with the number of harmed individuals (linearly), and with the difference of fair scores in the baseline model (exponentially).
+For example, in \fairdream's model $\#2$, which was selected as the best one, the weight of an error made by the classifier during training on 17-29-year olds ($w_2(S_1)$=0.8) became eight times the error on 29-37-year olds ($w_2(S_2)$=0.1).

 The new model $\#n$, $\phi_{\theta,n}$, has to learn the parameters $\theta$ that minimize the loss, and thereby maximize the statistical performance.
-With each new classifier $\phi_{\theta,n}$, \fairdream\ tests a new combination of weights $W_n=(w_n(S_1),\dots, w_n(S_p))$ on the $p$ groups, simply adding the multiplying weight $W_n$ inside the training loss function $L$:\footnote{$ l:\{0,1\}^2\rightarrow\mathbb{R}$ is a statistical measurement of the classification error between the target $y_i$ of the $m$ individuals and the prediction $\widehat{y_i}=\phi_{\theta,n}(X_i)$; $X_i$ is the vector of inputs; and $\Omega$ is a regularization term to avoid overfitting.}
+With each new classifier $\phi_{\theta,n}$, \fairdream\ tests a new combination of weights $W_n=(w_n(S_1),\dots, w_n(S_p))$ on the $p$ groups, simply adding the multiplying weight $W_n$ inside the training loss function $L$:\footnote{$ l:\{0,1\}^2\rightarrow\mathbb{R}$ is a statistical measurement of the classification error between the target $Y_i$ of the $m$ individuals and the prediction $\hat{Y_i}=\phi_{\theta,n}(X_i)$; $X_i$ is the vector of inputs; and $\Omega$ is a regularization term to avoid overfitting.}

-In \fairdream, the correction for fairness is group-wise.
-Instead of “levelling down” the well off group to make its OPR closer to the worse off, say on sex, \fairdream\ focuses on enhancing the OPR of women with equal or slightly lower OPR of men as in \cite{mittelstadt2023unfairness}.